mlflow/mlflow/examples/README.md

 * `hyperparam`  shows how to do hyperparameter tuning with MLflow and some popular optimization libraries.
 * `keras` modifies
-[a Keras classification example](https://github.com/keras-team/keras/blob/ed07472bc5fc985982db355135d37059a1f887a9/examples/reuters_mlp.py) and uses MLflow's `mlflow.keras.autolog()` API to automatically log metrics and parameters to MLflow during training.
+[a Keras classification example](https://github.com/keras-team/keras/blob/ed07472bc5fc985982db355135d37059a1f887a9/examples/reuters_mlp.py) and uses MLflow's `mlflow.tensorflow.autolog()` API to automatically log metrics and parameters to MLflow during training.
 * `multistep_workflow` is an end-to-end of a data ETL and ML training pipeline built as an MLflow project.
 The example shows how parts of the workflow can leverage from previously run steps.